 Futures contracts have a limited lifespan before they expire (e.g., quarterly).
 The Fund will frequently "roll-over" futures contracts - replace an expiring contract with a contract that expires further in the future.
 As a result, the Fund's portfolio will be subject to a high portfolio turnover rate.

-Under normal circumstances, the Fund's aggregate notional exposure to the Managed Futures strategy will be approximately 100% of the Fund's net assets.
+Under normal circumstances, the Fund's exposure to the Managed Futures strategy will represent approximately 100% of the Fund's net assets.
+The Fund's Managed Futures strategy involves levered exposure to a diversified basket of global futures contracts.